 Listen closely and you can hear the seasonings being sifted, water boiling, Zydeco music flowing into the streets and revelers dancing as hundreds gather around community tables to enjoy a southern delicacy – crawfish.
 You can call them crawfish, crawdads, mudbugs or crustaceans – but we call ‘em delicious.

 Want to partake?
-Join along in the revelry at the annual Pensacola Crawfish Festival.
+Join along May 4-6, in the revelry at the annual Pensacola Crawfish Festival.
 The weekend tradition has been taking place for 34 years in the heart of Downtown Pensacola.

 Aiyee!!!
 Typical Cajun slang for “Yippee.”
 You don’t have to catch up on your Cajun slang to visit the festival, but you’ll hear phrases like “Pinch the tail and suck the head,” “Laissez Les Bon Temps Rouler,” and “pass a good time.”

 Cordova Crawfish Company, a local vendor, is cooking up the mudbugs for the festival.
 Boiling up more than 16,000 pounds of crawfish – there is sure to be plenty for everyone.
 How do they boil crawfish?
 They do it in a two-step process of boiling and then soaking them – that’s where you’ll find the spice.
 Once the crawfish has taken a long seasoning bath, a special secret ingredient is added.
 Intrigued?
 Grab some crawfish along with sausage, corn and potatoes, and prop up at community table.

 New to crawfish?
 No problem!
 The festival organizers have cheat sheets on the tables with instructions on how to peel and eat crawfish.
 Many years ago, a true Louisiana gal taught me how to truly enjoy crawfish, and I’ve been hooked ever since.
 There are plenty of people around to show you, so don’t feel embarrassed to ask.
 It’s best to learn with a big group of new friends.